Audacity Equalization Effect Plugin Basics

 Other Tips

-1. Use a High Pass Filter to Cut Everything Below 80Hz
+1. Use a High Pass Filter or EQ setting to Cut Everything Below 80Hz

 Try going even higher, especially on a female voice.
 If your voice recording is sounding a bit too bass heavy, cutting everything below 100Hz will really help with intelligibility.